yocodigo/Liri-Node-App/README.md

 ## Requirements
 * A Twitter account with at least one tweet.
-   * Twitter keys.
+  * Obtain Twitter keys.
 Fill in the required fields and follow instructions here to obtain the necessary keys and tokens here:
      https://apps.twitter.com/app/new.
 * You need to have a Spotify account.
-  ** You will also need to obtain an ID and secret from Spotify.
-You can do so by following the instructions here:
+  * You will also need to obtain an ID and secret from Spotify.
+You can do so by following the instructions here: https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app.
-     https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app.

 ## Instructions